anettrolikova/planett/index.md

 🚲 I love biking and shake my rides on [Strava](https://www.strava.com/athletes/61054116)

-📸 I share my daily life on [Instagram](https://www.instagram.com/anett.rolikova/)
+📸 I'm not active on [Instagram](https://www.instagram.com/anett.rolikova/) but you can stalk me there

 # My favs
 Podcasts, articles...